 Few fruits scream “summer” to me more than fresh berries.
-Besides being conveniently festive in color for Memorial Day/4th of July/Labor Day, they add the perfect pop of juicy flavor to SO many summer dishes: shortcakes, guacamole, pancakes, and of course — scones!
+Besides being conveniently festive in color for Memorial Day/4th of July/Labor Day, they add the perfect pop of juicy flavor to SO many summer dishes: shortcakes, guacamole, pancakes, and of course — blueberry scones!

 Scones have been one of my favorite breakfasts for years.
 They feel fancy but require very minimal effort.
 Once autumn rolls around, I love whipping up pumpkin pecan!

 But today we’re celebrating all things warm and spring-y.
 This recipe is made much lighter with yogurt — and only 3 1/2 TBS coconut oil for the entire batch!
 Whole wheat flour provides whole grain goodness along with some staying power.
 I tend to go light on the sweetener here (because jam = life), but feel free to add more if your palate enjoys it!

 These are my boyfriend’s most-requested recipe, and I hope you see why.
 A perfect spring breakfast is only 30 minutes away!
 This recipe makes 6 large scones but can easily be doubled.

 - 1 cup + 3 TBS whole wheat flour (or a mixture of all purpose and wheat if you prefer a lighter scone.
 If gluten free, substitute Bob’s Red Mill 1 for 1)